Tech Scouting

 For the day of the Tech Scout, the Producer should provide paper copies of the latest production draft of the script (with locked scene numbers) as well as a copy of the One-Line Schedule (strip board).
 These paper documents allows crew members to take notes and ask relevant questions about production requirements for each scene, as well as which day of shooting and which time of day specific scenes will occur.

-Up-to-date documents should also be posted to the project slack channel by the night before the Tech Scout.
+Up-to-date documents should also be posted to the production’s Teams channel by the night before the Tech Scout.

 TIME FOR TRAVEL AND LUNCH